Galatians 5: Verse 1

 The Greek of the verse's first part is considered awkward, that among many possibilities, it is suggested to be a conclusion of the Hagar-Sarah allegory or a short independent bridging paragraph between the allegory and the new themes in the chapters 5 and 6.

 Neither Circumcision Nor Uncircumcision (5:2–12)

 These verses bring up the central theme which is mentioned in chapter 2 about the chasm between "being justified by the law" and "living by faith through the Spirit", in this case a theme that is related to circumcision.

-Verse 6

-For in Christ Jesus neither circumcision nor uncircumcision avails anything, but faith working through love.